christensenacademy/christensen-academy/modules/beginning-java/textpages/int.md

 x = x + 3; // Use a literal as part of a math expression
 ```

-Interestingly, while there are four primitive data types for integers, there are only two types of integer literals.
-The first type is just a normal integer value, such as `7` or `-55`.
-These values are of type `int` and can be assigned to all four types of integer variables:
+####What Data Type are Integer Literals?
+Integer literals are of type `int` by default.
+Thankfully, these literals are automatically "narrowed" and "widened" to fit in the other integer data types:

 ```java
 byte w = 10; // the int 10 is "narrowed" to a byte